2026 Social Strategy Session Q&A

 How should creators and brands think about their content ecosystem in 2026, where social supports email, community, SEO, and long-form content rather than operating as standalone channels?

-Natalie: We see social as a place to regularly check in with our community and introduce new people to Rella.
+Natalie: “We see social as a place to regularly check in with our community and introduce new people to Rella.
 Every piece of content we post needs to do one of three things: provide value, inform people about Rella, or entertain them.
 That’s why people follow us and why they trust us as a brand.
-Social is where that trust is built first, and from there people choose to take the next step — whether that’s visiting our website, booking a demo, or signing up for emails — because the relationship already exists.
+Social is where that trust is built first, and from there people choose to take the next step — whether that’s visiting our website, booking a demo, or signing up for emails — because the relationship already exists.”

 Looking back, what’s one decision you made in your career that most contributed to long-term sustainability or growth, even if it didn’t pay off immediately?

+Ellen: “Hiring!
+Even if you're a freelancer, you don't have to do it all alone.
+Whether it's a VA or a video editor just doing a few hours a month, this will make a huge impact on your business.
 Sometimes it takes time to find the right person or to get them trained up.
 But it's so worth it!
 For me, it's how I cracked my first $10k month.
 I'd been trying so hard to get to that goal and nothing worked.
 I hired my first contractor and a month later I got there!”

 Should you post every day of the week?

-Natalie: 9 out of 10 times, the answer is… no. Posting everyday for the sake of posting everyday is not going to gain the trust of your community.
+Natalie: “9 out of 10 times, the answer is… no. Posting everyday for the sake of posting everyday is not going to gain the trust of your community.
 It’s most likely going to hurt your engagement and have less and less people see future posts.
 Having a consistent posting schedule is better than having a daily schedule.
-Create your strategy and your content pillars first before posting for the sake of posting.
+Create your strategy and your content pillars first before posting for the sake of posting.”